mathematica-mpr/design-d3-training/design-thinking/materials/Week 1/Slides/slides.md

 ## What is data visualization?

----

-*In its most basic form, visualization is simply mapping data to geometry and color.* (Yau, 2013, p.
-93)
+*In its most basic form, visualization is simply mapping data to geometry and color* (Yau, 2013, p.
+93).

 Notes: